-The UC Davis Police Department is responsible for collecting statistics, identifying reportable crimes, reporting crimes to the FBI and the Department of Education, and publishing statistics to the public.
+The UC Davis Police Department is responsible for collecting statistics, identifying reportable crimes, and reporting crimes to the FBI.
+The Office of Compliance and Policy provides Clery crime statistics to the Department of Education and publishes annual statistics for the public through this report.
 Under law, these statistics must be reported in the categories specified by each agency.
-FBI statistics include only crimes occurring on the campus or at UCDHS that are reported to police.
-The Clery Act requires reports from a wider geographic area (e.g. adjacent public property and off-campus student organization property); from a broader scope of "reporters" (e.g., "campus security authorities" having "significant responsibility for student and campus activities," including deans, athletic coaches, student housing and student judicial staff, and advisors to student organizations); for disciplinary referrals as well as arrests for drug, alcohol, and weapons violations; and for different crimes (e.g. forcible sexual assault vs. rape and attempted rape).
+FBI statistics include only crimes occurring on the campus or at UC Davis Health that are reported to police.
+The Clery Act requires reports from a wider geographic area (i.e., adjacent public property and off-campus student organization property); from a broader scope of "reporters" (i.e., "campus security authorities" having "significant responsibility for student and campus activities," including deans, athletic coaches, student housing and student judicial staff, and advisors to student organizations); for disciplinary referrals as well as arrests for drug, alcohol, and weapons violations; and for different crimes (e.g. forcible sexual assault vs. rape and attempted rape).

-The current Campus Security Report has been compiled for the previous calendar year from crime reports received by the UC Davis Police Department; from crime statistics received from other police agencies having jurisdiction over off-campus UC Davis-affiliated, -owned, or -controlled property at other locations (including student organization properties such as fraternity houses); from crime reports received in response to written surveys sent to over 900 non-police "campus security authorities," and from reports received through the confidential reporting process described previously.
+The current Campus Security Report has been compiled for the previous calendar year from crime reports received by the UC Davis Police Department; from crime statistics received from other police agencies having jurisdiction over off-campus UC Davis-affiliated, -owned, or - controlled property at other locations (including student organization properties such as fraternity houses); from crime reports received from non-police "campus security authorities," and from reports received through the confidential reporting process described previously.

-The cities of Davis and Sacramento and Yolo and Solano counties surround the UC Davis campus and the UC Davis Medical Center.
+The cities of Davis and Sacramento, and Yolo and Solano counties surround the UC Davis campus and the UC Davis Medical Center.
 Police agencies with jurisdiction over those areas are sent annual written requests for statistics of crimes occurring on University affiliated property.
 Other law enforcement agencies also receive written requests if they have UC Davis buildings/property in their jurisdictions.
-UC Davis Police report arrests for liquor, drug, and weapons offenses occurring on campus, at UCDHS, and in student residences on campus.
-The Annual Security Report also includes statistics of arrests made by UC Davis police or other police agencies on public property adjacent to campus or UCDHS and at off-campus property owned, controlled by, or affiliated with UC Davis (e.g. fraternities), as well as disciplinary referrals to Student Housing and Student Judicial Affairs for drug, alcohol, and weapon violations.
+UC Davis Police report arrests for liquor, drug, and weapons offenses occurring on campus, at UC Davis Health, and in student residences on campus.
+The Annual Security Report also includes statistics of arrests made by UC Davis police or other police agencies on public property adjacent to campus or UC Davis Health and at off-campus property owned, controlled by, or affiliated with UC Davis (e.g. fraternities), as well as disciplinary referrals to Student Housing and Student Judicial Affairs for drug, alcohol, and weapon violations.

-The University encourages all crimes to be promptly reported to the UC Davis Police Department, and that non-police campus security authorities receiving reports of crimes forward the information to the UC Davis Police.
+The University encourages all crimes to be promptly reported to the UC Davis Police Department, and that nonpolice campus security authorities receiving reports of crimes forward the information to the UC Davis Police.
 In general, reports are confidential unless the victim gives permission to document identifying information or for police to investigate.
 Report forms include crime definitions and request specific information (date, location, nature of offense).
 This information is used to compile statistics, while preserving confidentiality, avoiding duplicate or inaccurate statistical reporting, and to assign reports to appropriate Clery and FBI crime classifications.
 For questions regarding the preparation of the Annual Security Report, call 530-752-6550.